 BuiltWith is another lead generation tool used to build prospecting lists.
 This platform gives users access to over 600 million websites and 58 thousand web technologies, providing users with valuable website information.

-Users also get access to other advanced features, like alternative data, report filtering, and multiple integrations.
+Users also access other advanced features, like alternative data, report filtering, and multiple integrations.

 However, BuiltWith’s pricing may be unaffordable for many users.